Opportunities Grants

 Sections

-- Applicant must be a 501(c)(3) nonprofit, government entity, or other IRS-recognized charitable organization serving Teton County, Wyoming OR be fiscally-sponsored by an entity that meets these requirements
+- Applicant must be a 501(c)(3) nonprofit, government entity, or other IRS-recognized charitable organization serving Teton County, Wyoming OR be fiscally-sponsored by an entity that meets these requirements.
+(No for-profit applicants.)

-- Grant funds must be used exclusively in Teton County, Wyoming (note: in select situations, grants may benefit people working in Teton County, Wyoming who live in neighboring communities)
+- Grant funds must be used exclusively in Teton County, Wyoming.
+(In select situations, grants may benefit people working in Teton County, Wyoming who live in neighboring communities.)

 - Funds may not be used for debt retirement or religious or political activities